Youth Hunting in N.H.

 Hunter Education is not required for youth hunters under age 16, but youths should try to complete the Hunter Education course sometime between the age of 12 and their 16th birthday; that way, they’ll have the required Hunter Education certification when they apply for their first hunting license after they turn 16.

 New Hampshire’s special youth hunt weekends are about much more than hunting.
 They’re a unique opportunity for kids to spend time in the woods with a parent, grandparent, or adult mentor and share the outdoors experience without the pressure of competing with thousands of adult hunters.

 All N.H. hunting rules apply during special youth hunts.
-In addition, accompanying adults may not carry a firearm and may not take game.
+In addition, accompanying adults may not carry a firearm, bow and arrow or crossbow that could lawfully be used for the purpose of take, and may not take game.
 Adults may not accompany more than two youths during the deer and turkey youth hunts.
 Deer taken by youths during the special weekend shall constitute the one deer allowed by firearm per hunter.

 * Non-resident youth hunters may participate in the N.H.
 Youth Hunt Weekend for Deer only if New Hampshire youth may hunt during special youth deer hunts in their state.

 ** Turkey License required.